You can use the coin quick links below to find key information fast.

 The iconic London Underground roundel (originally known as the "bar and circle") was first used in 1908 as a platform nameboard, to make the station name stand out amongst all the advertising.
 Today, the red circle with a blue line through it is used on all underground stations, and similar designs are used on other Transport for London services.
 Old roundels are quite desirable to some collectors.

 2013 marks 150 years since the first part of the Underground was opened, and the roundel branding has become strongly associated with it.
 The reverse of this coin was designed by Edwina Ellis and shows the Underground roundel and the key dates of the anniversary, with lettering in the Johnston typeface that is used for all Underground signs.
 The edge inscription is the phrase "MIND THE GAP", synonymous with the London Underground.
 Ian Rank-Broadley's obverse design is found on the other side.

-Join the Coin Hunter community to help complete your coin collection: Join Coin Hunter free and you could find this coin using our online coin checker app.
+Join the Coin Hunter community to help complete your coin collection: Join Coin Hunter free and you could find this coin using our online coin hunt app.
 Any coins you find and lock, including the 2013 London Underground - Roundel £2 coin can be yours.

-Find out which other £2 coins are rare or valuable, visit the Coin Checker page to learn more about UK coins in circulation.
+Find out which other £2 coins are rare or valuable, visit the £2 Coin Value index page to learn more about UK coins in circulation and new releases.

-Sellers of coins from circulation would like to sell coins for as much over face value as possible, so often refer to rare mint error in the description on marketplaces such as eBay.
+Sellers of coins from circulation would like to sell coins for as much over face value as possible, so often refer to "rare mint error" in the description on marketplaces such as eBay.
 If you are looking to buy this coin, read this first to ensure you do not pay far more than the coin is worth as a collector item.

 No mint errors for this coin have been confirmed by The Royal Mint.